tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-setup.md

 seo-title: Getting Started with AEM Sites Chapter 1 - Project Setup
 description: Covers the creation of a Maven Multi Module Project to manage the code and configurations for an AEM Site.
 seo-description: Covers the creation of a Maven Multi Module Project to manage the code and configurations for an AEM Site.
-uuid: 91ef65b9-9b21-49ce-827c-28390e39066d
-products: SG_EXPERIENCEMANAGER/6.5/SITES
-products: SG_EXPERIENCEMANAGER/6.4/SITES
-discoiquuid: 6d467cc5-5cc4-43d4-907e-37f6c4f618da
-targetaudience: target-audience new
+sub-product: sites
+feature: maven-archetype
+topics: development
+version: cloud-service
+doc-type: tutorial
+activity: develop
+audience: developer
 mini-toc-levels: 1
-topic: development
-index: y
 kt: 3418
 ---

 # Project Setup {#project-setup}

-Covers the creation of a Maven Multi Module Project to manage the code and configurations for an AEM Site.
+This tutorial covers the creation of a Maven Multi Module Project to manage the code and configurations for an Adobe Experience Manager Site.

 ## Prerequisites {#prerequisites}